aka-author/iCAP_Server/doc/data/datatypes.md

 `constraints`    | `dict`   | A dictionary relevant for the range type

-A generic JSON representation of a range as shown below.
+The generic JSON representation of a range as shown below.

 ```json
 {